 The main con is the most obvious one: you could lose your home if you’re unable to make payments.
 Many times we’re put between a rock and a hard place.

 If it’s a real possibility you would be unable to pay both your mortgage and equity loan at some point in the future, this loan may not be the best for you.
-The interest rates are generally higher, but there are unsecured installment loans out there that might be a better fit.
+The interest rate will generally be higher, but there are unsecured installment loans out there that might be a better fit.

 Another thing you should know is that the home equity loan market is rife with scammers.
 Though technically legal, some lenders may seize upon any opportunity to rid you of your home the first chance they get.
 So if the company that’s caught your eye seems too good to be true, it most likely is.